TaiwoOmotayo/Maji-Ndogo-Water-Project/README.md

 - Export reports from Power BI for sharing insights with stakeholders or incorporating into presentations and reports.

 ## License
-Curtesy of ALX and Explore AI Data Science training.
+Courtesy of ALX and Explore AI Data Science training.